-- (a) Failure to Report to Duty or Failure to Return after Leave.
-Failure to report for duty or failure to report for duty after a leave of absence request has been disapproved, revoked, or canceled, or at the expiration of a leave, shall be considered an absence without official leave and shall be subject to discipline. - (b) Voluntary Resignation.
-Any employee in this bargaining unit absent without official leave for two (2) or more consecutive scheduled days without a satisfactory explanation as approved by the Human Resource Director shall be deemed to have voluntarily resigned from the City of Stockton.
+(a) Refusal of Leave or Failure to Return after Leave.
+Failure to report for duty or failure to report for duty after a leave of absence request has been disapproved, revoked, or canceled, or at the expiration of a leave, shall be considered an absence without official leave.

+(b) Voluntary Resignation.
+Any employee in this bargaining unit absent without official leave for two (2) or more consecutive scheduled days without a satisfactory explanation as approved by the Human Resources Director shall be deemed to have voluntarily resigned from the City of Stockton.
 An employee must provide a written statement to the Human Resources Department regarding a "satisfactory explanation", within ten (10) calendar days after the City mails a notice of voluntary resignation to the employee's last known address.